vlevit/transmission-batch-move/README.md

 For Debin and derivative distributions Transmission daemon configuration directory is set to `/var/lib/transmission-daemon/info` by default.
-So pass `--path=transmission-batch-move` as follows:
+So pass `--path` as follows:

     transmission-batch-move --path=/var/lib/transmission-daemon/info PATTERN REPLACEMENT